Peidayesh

 Have you ever wondered about the stories that unfold beyond the prominent figures in the Bible?
 The narrative of Hagar and Ishmael, while less discussed than those of Abraham and Sarah, is deeply compelling and significant.
-It speaks of faith, resilience, and the divine promise, offering lessons that are timeless and universal.
+It speaks of faith, resilience, and the divine promise, offering timeless and universal lessons.

 Overview of Hagar and Ishmael’s Narrative